Collect What You Deserve with a Decatur Motor Vehicle Accident Lawyer

 - Drunk Driving Accidents

-Common reasons our Georgia motor vehicle accident lawyer has seen motor vehicle accidents occur include:
+Common reasons our dedicated attorneys has seen motor vehicle accidents occur include:

 Drivers have a responsibility to pay attention to the road when they are driving.
 Any activity that results in manual, mental, or physical impairment is considered distracted driving.
 For example, texting while operating a motor vehicle removes your eyes, mind, and hands from the act of driving and onto the act of texting.
 Texting while driving is illegal under the Hands-Free Georgia Act, and drivers who cause accidents while texting are liable for the damages they cause.